 You have several choices for health insurance.
 You can get insurance which only covers you in Panama.
 Or, you can get international health insurance which will cover you in Panama, the United States, or any other country.
 These plans usually require that you are under 74 on the day you sign up but then they cover you for as long as you pay the premium.
 Some insurance companies may exclude pre-existing conditions for the first year or two then cover the condition after that.

 I have international health insurance with United Healthcare.
-At 64, I pay $2200 a year with a $500 deductible then I’m covered covered 100%.
+At 64, I pay $2200 a year with a $500 deductible then I’m covered covered 100% up to $4,000,000 per year.
 International health insurance means I’m covered at any hospital or doctor in Panama or the United States or any other country

 Before moving to Panama, I tripped on a blanket and fell down the stairs at my house in Dallas.
 I damaged my eyes and had to have two eye surgeries in Texas.
 I thought my eyes would be excluded from my insurance in Panama but it was not.